Animal Control Supervisor

 There are many criteria we use to ascertain a dog “suitable” for adoption, and some dogs and potential adopters are not a good “match”.
 Final decisions are made by the animal control officers conducting adoption interviews.
 Being turned down for one particular dog does not mean you are not a great potential pet owner….just not the best match for that particular animal.

-And yes, the question always raised……we do, at times, have to euthanize animals in our care because they are too sick, old, or aggressive for placement.
+We do, at times, have to euthanize animals in our care because they are too sick, old, or aggressive for placement.
 That option is exercised only after all other avenues for placement and health care have been explored.

 Dogs ready for adoption are advertised in the Glastonbury Citizen on a bi-weekly basis and on www.petfinder.com.
 Families in the market for a dog are encouraged to contact an animal control officer and express their interest.
 We may have knowledge of a dog looking for a home that has not yet been advertised, or is languishing in another shelter or rescue.
 We also have connections to breed specific rescues that can assist you in saving the life of a purebred dog rather than promoting puppy mill breeding through pet store purchases.